Mathematical theory of deep learning: Stochastic gradient descent

 This learning rate decay will allow us to establish a convergence rate.
-However, in practice, a less aggressive decay, such as $h_k = O(k^{-1/2})$, or heuristic methods that decrease the learning rate based on the observed convergence behaviour may be preferred.
+However, in practice, a less aggressive decay or heuristic methods that decrease the learning rate based on the observed convergence behavior may be preferred.

 \begin{theorem} Let $n \in \N$ and $L$, $\mu$, $\gamma > 0$.
 Let $\objF \colon \R^n \to \R$ be $L$-smooth and $\mu$-strongly convex.
 Fix $\Bw_0\in\R^n$, let $(h_k)_{k=0}^\infty$ be as in \eqref{eq:etak} and let $(\BG_{k})_{k=0}^\infty$, $(\Bw_k)_{k=1}^\infty$ be sequences of random variables as in \eqref{eq:Gk-1} and \eqref{eq:sgd}.
-Assume that, for some fixed $\gamma >0$, and all $k\in\N$
+Assume that, for some fixed $\gamma >0$, and all $k\in\N_0$

-Then there exists a constant $C=C(\gamma,\mu,L)$ such that for all $k\in\N$
+Then there exists a constant $C=C(\Bw_0,\gamma,\mu,L)$ such that for all $k\in\N$

 \end{theorem}

 \begin{proof} Using \eqref{eq:Gk-1} and \eqref{eq:variancebound} it holds for $k\ge 1$